nahmedraja/GASAL/README.md

 Then memory is allocated on the GPU by using the following function.

 ```
-void gasal_gpu_mem_alloc(gasal_gpu_storage_t *gpu_storage, int gpu_max_batch1_bytes, int gpu_max_batch2_bytes, int gpu_max_n_alns, int algo, int start);
+void gasal_gpu_mem_alloc(gasal_gpu_storage_t *gpu_storage, int max_query_batch_bytes, int max_target_batch_bytes, int max_n_alns, int algo, int start);
 ```

-In GASAL, the sequences to be alignned are conatined in two batches i.e. a sequence in batch1 is aligned to sequence in batch2.
+In GASAL, the sequences to be alignned are conatined in two batches i.e. a sequence in query_batch is aligned to sequence in target_batch.
 A *batch* is a concatenation of sequences. *The number of bases in each sequence must a multiple of 8*.
-At the same time the user Hence, if a sequence is not a multiple of 8, `N's` are added at the end of sequence.
+Hence, if a sequence is not a multiple of 8, `N's` are added at the end of sequence.
 We call these redundant bases as *Pad bases*.
-With the help of `gpu_max_batch1_bytes` `gpu_max_batch2 _bytes` the user specifies the expected maxumum size(in bytes) of sequences in the two batches.
+Note that the pad bases are always "N's" irrespective of whether `N_PENALTY` is defined or not.
+With the help of `max_query_batch_bytes` `max_target_batch_bytes` the user specifies the expected maxumum size(in bytes) of sequences in the two batches.
 If the actual required GPU memory is more than the pre-allocated memory, GASAL automatically allocates more memory.
 The type of sequence alignment algorithm is specfied using `algo` parameter.
 Pass one of the follwing three values as the `algo` parameter:

 ```
 LOCAL